lukeod/vampiresurvivors-modding/il2cpp-guide.md

 }
 ```

-**Modding Impact**:
+**Modding Impact** (based on code analysis):
-- Cannot see mathematical operations (*, +, -, /)
+- Mathematical operations (*, +, -, /) are not visible in decompiled output
-- Cannot determine if stats are additive or multiplicative
+- Stat calculation methods (additive or multiplicative) cannot be determined from decompiled code
-- Cannot identify hard-coded caps or limits
+- Hard-coded caps or limits are not visible in decompiled output
-- Requires runtime debugging or empirical testing for formulas
+- Formulas appear to require runtime debugging or empirical testing to determine

 ## Type System

 ### IL2CPP Type Prefixes
-All game types require the `Il2Cpp` prefix:
+Based on analysis of the decompiled IL2CPP code, all game types appear to require the `Il2Cpp` prefix:

 ```csharp
 // Game types